ross-newman/vivoe-lite/README.md

 *  Part 7 - Common Services (TBD)
 *  Part 8 - Safety (TBD)

-## DEF STAN 00-083 - Vetronics Infrastructure for Video Over Ethernet (VIVOE)
+## DEF STAN 00-83 - Vetronics Infrastructure for Video Over Ethernet (VIVOE)
+For the video streaming element of the sample HMI the RTP raw video streams conform to Defence Standard 00-83 Vetronics Infrastructure for Video Over Ethernet Part 1: Standards and Protocols, Issue 2.
+Specifically Appendix B2 YCbCr 4:2:2 Encoded Uncompressed Video.

-Defence Standard 00-083 is currently split into the parts below
+Defence Standard 00-083 is currently split into the parts below.

 *  Vetronics Infrastructure for Video Over Ethernet Part: 0 : Guidance
-*  Vetronics Infrastructure for Video Over Ethernet Part: 1 : Standards and Protocols
+*  **Vetronics Infrastructure for Video Over Ethernet Part: 1 : Standards and Protocols**
 *  Vetronics Infrastructure for Video Over Ethernet Part: 2 : Extensions for Audio and Acoustic Data

 This standard is also mandated in the NATO version of GVA (NGVA).